adam-lafontaine/CMS/site-punk-run/about/content.md

 No.  I don't want to delete my account.

 ### What's next?
 TBD.
 Something new is added with each update.
-As the project matures, this site will have a section for planned features and thier progress.
+As the project matures, this site will evolve with and include a section for planned features and thier progress.